Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 (the “evidence pack” that wins arguments later)

 If you do only one thing after a non-fault accident, build a tidy evidence pack.
-In many cases, that is the best route to keeping the claim clear, reducing avoidable disputes and making later calls much easier.
+In many cases, clear photos, details and notes can make the circumstances easier to explain, reduce avoidable disputes and make later calls less stressful.

 The must-haves